selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 no poisons (smoking, alcohol, drugs, sugar, junk food, processed food)

 Mental health is often neglected.
-Do not suppress your emotions, do not carry emotional baggage.
-Kindly assert yourself.
-Talk, listen, write.
 Get help when you don't feel well.
 Having a mental problem is no different than having a physical problem.

 ## Time